 Finally, researchers have found that wild blueberry extract has nootropic effects, both in the short-term and long-term.
 In young children, episodic memory improved, and in middle-aged adults, fast-paced decision-making and overall cognitive performance improved—both after just one or two doses of extract.
 In the long-term, episodic memory was greatly improved in older adults after 3 months of taking wild blueberry extract—suggesting possible protection against neurodegeneration.

-How To Use Blueberries And Blueberry Extract To Improve Your Health
+How To Use Blueberries, Blueberry Powder, And Blueberry Extract To Improve Your Health

 Studies have found found much higher levels of antioxidant activity in wild (lowbush) blueberries than in farm-raised (highbush) blueberries.
 This was especially the case in fresher fruits—interestingly, no correlation was found between fruit size and anthocyanin content.
 When looking at blueberry products, you may notice the product stating lowbush blueberries or Vaccinium angustifolium rather than wild blueberries, this is simply the species name.